prjct-samwest/docSlider/README.md

 # docSlider.js
-docSlider is a JavaScript plugin that works without jQuery.<br>
+docSlider.js is a JavaScript plugin that works without jQuery.<br>
 Change the entire web page to the slide contents.

 ## Demo